Kolkir/mlcpp/polynomial_regression/README.md

     ```
 12. **Plot results**

-    To plot data we will use [plotcpp](https://github.com/Kolkir/plotcpp) library which is thin wrapper for ``gnuplot`` application.
-This library use iterators for access to plotting data so we need to adapt ``XTensor`` matrices to objects which can provide STL compatible iterators ``xt::view`` function returns such objects.
+    To plot data I used [plotcpp](https://github.com/Kolkir/plotcpp) library which is thin wrapper for ``gnuplot`` application.
+This library use iterators for access to plotting data so I needed to adapt ``XTensor`` matrices to objects which can provide STL compatible iterators, ``xt::view`` function returns such objects.
     ``` cpp
     auto x_coord = xt::view(new_x, xt::all());
     auto line = xt::view(line_values, xt::all());